Generalized splines on arbitrary graphs: Decomposing as an intersection

 In the first decomposition, we essentially reorganize the GKM matrix and identify the GKM matrices associated to subgraphs of $G$ inside the GKM matrix for $G$.
 When these subgraphs are the edges themselves, we recover the result that the generalized splines are the intersection of the GKM conditions on all edges independently.
 We can alternatively take these subgraphs to be trees, whose generalized splines we identified completely in Section \ref{sec: Trees}; this reduces the number of intersections needed to calculate $R_G$.

 In the other decomposition, we row-reduce the GKM matrix in a natural way to demonstrate that $R_G$ is the intersection of the generalized splines for a particular collection of subcycles of $G$.
 This demonstrates how the combinatorial perspective can contribute to the study of generalized splines and GKM theory: cycles are subgraphs that do not arise from geometric considerations but are natural in this more general combinatorial setting.
 It also reinforces Rose's results showing the importance of cycles in studying splines \cite{R1, R2}.
-Handschy, Melnick, and Reinders say more about generalized splines for cycles in forthcoming work \cite{HMR}.
+Handschy, Melnick, and Reinders identify a basis for generalized splines with integer coefficients over cycles in forthcoming work \cite{HMR}.
+Bowden, Cao, Hagen, King, and Reinders give a simpler basis for generalized splines over cycles whose edge--labels satisfy a coprimality condition; this allows them to identify the ring structure of the generalized splines completely \cite{BHKR}.

 We begin by expressing the ring of generalized splines as an intersection of generalized splines for subgraphs.